TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 There are a few solutions out there the solve the ReBAC problem: SpiceDB, Ory Keto, Cerbos, and Warrant being some of them.
 I believe they all fall short in making ReBAC accessible to developers.

 With SpiceDB, you need a masters degree in computer science to understand their schema definition language.
+[Tell me if this is something you can drop in your app easily](https://docs.authzed.com/guides/schema).

-Ory Keto is in early access, looks to stay that way for a while, and is clearly not cared for like the rest of the Ory products.
+Ory Keto is in early access, looks to stay that way for a while, and is not cared for like the rest of the Ory products.

-With Warrant, you still need to define a schema (albeit far simpler than SpiceDB)… and their pricing model is... insulting...
+With Warrant, you still need to define both [object schemas](https://docs.warrant.dev/quickstart/creating-object-types) as well as [create users](https://docs.warrant.dev/quickstart/creating-users) (further complicating your registration flow), [and their pricing model is insulting.](https://warrant.dev/pricing) It would be cheaper to build a custom solution at that price.

-With Cerbos you still need to define a complex schema, and are forced to host it yourself.
+With Cerbos you still need to [define complex schemas](https://docs.cerbos.dev/cerbos/latest/policies/schemas.html), and are forced to host it yourself.
+They call it _"Painless access control for cloud-native applications"_, but [this looks pretty painful to learn to me](https://play.cerbos.dev/p/bvcxiZY0610b114aig5k1vsm6YPvO5X8).

-With Oso, again, we need to learn a new schema definition language... the pattern among these solutions is quite apparent.
+With Oso, again, we need to [learn a new schema definition language, "polar"](https://docs.osohq.com/getting-started/quickstart.html#3-update-the-policy)... the pattern among these solutions is quite apparent.

-Existing solutions "solve" the problem, but in such a way that is inaccessible for those who don't already understand ReBAC.
-They provide a solution to ReBAC experts who don't want to continuously re-write ReBAC solutions, but miss the mark on making it available to the greater developer audience, the digital nomad who needs a solution in the next 15 minutes, or the CS major freshman...
-Those of us that aren't currently ReBAC thought leaders.
+I appreciate the effort of these companies to solve access control.
+However these solutions "solve" the problem in such a way that is inaccessible for those who don't already understand ReBAC.
+They provide a solution to ReBAC experts who don't want to continuously re-write ReBAC solutions, but miss the mark on making it available all developers.
+In effect, the level of complexity to setup properly, and the required knowledge to use, result in gate-keeping access control solutions.

+So they solve the problem for fellow access control experts, not for everyone else.

 ## Introducing Permission Panther: The Permissions Platform For Developers Who Want To Spend Less Time On Permissions

 _You Never Saw This Coming..._

-I’m super excited to announce a love-letter to authroization of a project, Permission Panther - The Permissions Platform For Killer Apps.
+I’m super excited to announce a love-letter to authorization and access control of a project, Permission Panther - The Permissions Platform For Killer Apps.

 The goal of Permission Panther was super simple: